 Explore the history of crime analysis in law enforcement and learn how to develop, implement and operate a dynamic and fully functioning crime analysis program.
-Discover the link between crime analysis, community policing and crime prevention programs.
+Discover the link between crime analysis, community policing, COMPSTAT-styled programs and more.
 Practice creating and using tactical, strategic and administrative crime analysis products.
 (1.6 CEUs)